X

 x

-Al concluir y aprobar nuestro programa de inglés el alumno recibirá un Diplomado y Certificado de notas::
+Al concluir y aprobar nuestro programa de inglés el alumno recibirá un Diploma y Certificado de notas::

 Este programa ha sido diseñado para los alumnos y egresados de los diferentes institutos y universidades de nuestro país que necesitan acreditar el nivel BÁSICO INTERMEDIO B1 B2 para su titulación.